drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/01-choosing-a-starting-point.md

 chapter_id: 1
 module_title: "Applied: Building the blog itself"
 chapter_title: "Choosing a starting point - `minima`, a community theme, or from scratch"
+chapter_summary: "Compares the three real starting points for an engineering blog - the default `minima` gem theme, a richer community theme (Chirpy, al-folio), and a blank from-scratch site - and recommends starting with `minima` plus selective overrides.
+Shows how to locate a gem theme's files on disk via `bundle info` and what signals indicate you've outgrown a theme."
+module_summary: "Use the Jekyll model to build the actual blog - pick a starting point, customise it tastefully, and shape the reader's path through the site."
+module_learning_objectives:
+  - "Choose between a starter theme and building from scratch"
+  - "Override theme files without forking the whole gem"
+  - "Design the homepage, post page, and archive deliberately"
+  - "Set up code blocks and typography suited to engineering writing"
+  - "Build helpful navigation with tags and categories"
 ---

 {% raw %}